Weyl laws for manifolds with hyperbolic cusps: A Weyl asymptotics for the scattering phase

-As could be expected, it is the contribution from the cusps that creates the divergence as $\tau \to +\infty$.
-Now, remember we are looking for the result of the renormalization, that is, the constant $b$.
+We get the confirmation that the divergence as $\tau \to + \infty$ is created at the cusps.
+Now, remember we are looking for the result of the re-normalization, that is, the constant $b$.
 Its expression is

 Changing again the parameter with $w=u^2/2$, this is found equal to